- Start date: September

 Chartered Institute of Personnel and Development (CIPD)

 The course allows you to work towards a professional level of membership of the Chartered Institute of Personnel and Development (CIPD).
 CIPD is the professional body for human resource and learning and development professionals.
 CIPD qualifications are valued by employers and are often a pre-requisite for HR roles.
-The MSc is a CIPD approved programme at Advanced level and meets the educational requirements for Associate Member of CIPD (AssocCIPD).
-You're required to join the CIPD as a student member at the start of the course.
+The MSc is an advanced level CIPD accredited programme aligned to the Profession Map standards and meets the educational requirements for Associate Member of CIPD (AssocCIPD).
+You're required to join the CIPD as a student member at the start of the course and renew your student membership during the academic year.

 The Postgraduate Diploma (PgDip) stage of this programme is accredited as meeting the knowledge requirements for Professional Membership of the Chartered Institute of Personnel and Development (CIPD) at Associate Member, Chartered Member or Chartered Fellow level.
-The Department of Work, Employment & Organisation is a CIPD Approved Centre.
+The Department of Work, Employment & Organisation is a CIPD accredited programme provider.

 The module is primarily concerned with developing and improving a range of definable skills that are pivotal to successful management practice and to effective leadership.
 These include thinking and decision-making skills, the management of financial information, a range of team-working and interpersonal skills and others associated with developing personal effectiveness and credibility at work.